GRajivKrishna/Natural-Language-To-SQL/README.md

 Natural Language to SQL using ChatGPT

 ## Overview
-Welcome to the Speech-to-SQL Query Converter project!
 This Python script combines ChatGPT, MySQL, and various libraries to create a voice and text interface for generating SQL queries based on user input.
 The script makes use of speech recognition, text-to-speech conversion, and ChatGPT natural language processing to simplify the process of formulating SQL queries.

 ## Features
 - **Speech Recognition:** Converts spoken words into text.
-- **Text-to-Speech:** Reads out responses and information.
+- **Text-to-Speech:** Provides audible responses and guidance.
-- **Voice and Text Interface:** Allows users to choose between voice and text input for query generation.
+- **Voice and Text Interface:**  Offers flexibility in input methods
 - **Interactive Prompt:** Guides users through the process of asking for information.
 - **Dynamic SQL Query Generation:** Utilizes FreeGPT to convert user input into valid SQL queries.
 - **MySQL Database Interaction:** Executes the generated SQL query against a MySQL database.